ellysh/video-game-bots/BotsClassification/types-of-bots.md

 You can often find references to the **in-game** and **out-game** types of bots while you searching information about them on the Internet.
 These terms are widely used and well known in a gamer community.

-In-game bot is a software that is embedded inside the game client application's process.
+In-game bot is a software that is embedded inside a game client application process.
 Bot provides own functionality by extending capabilities of the game client.
-This is a scheme of interaction the in-game bot and a game application:
+This is a scheme of interaction in-game bot and game application:

 ![In-game Bot Scheme](ingame-bot.png)